-- As a voluntary initiative to develop the competitive environment in the Okinawa area, which has an independent system, the Company is cutting out part of J-POWER's Ishikawa Coal Thermal Power Station, and offering routinely backing up and the wholesale electricity menu for supply-demand adjustment. - Liberalization is in progress also in the Okinawa area, PPS's\ share in the electricity sales volume reached 8.5% in the total of all voltages (as of February 2021). - In FY 2021, further progress in competition is expected, such as the start of operation of biomass power plants by PPS.
+- As a voluntary initiative to develop the competitive environment in the Okinawa area, which has an independent system, the Company is cutting out part of J-POWER's Ishikawa Coal Thermal Power Station, and offering routinely backing up and the wholesale electricity menu for supply-demand adjustment. - Liberalization is in progress also in the Okinawa area, PPS's share in the electricity sales volume reached 10.6% in the total of all voltages (as of July 2021). - In July 2021, a biomass power plant by PPS will start of operation , and further competition will develop.

-\ new suppliers, officially called power producer and suppliers
+new suppliers, officially called power producer and suppliers